blueninj0r/blueninj0r.github.io/_posts/2015-01-23-Easy-Nested-Dictionaries-With-Clojure.md

 The function returns nil when a key doesn’t exist (or when the value accessed was nil).
 No exceptions are thrown - it’s for me to decide if the non-existence of a value I was looking for is considered exceptional behaviour.

+### So What?

-This might not always be what you want.
-Maybe you are interested in very strict access to the values in a Map, but, now you get to explicitly add that.
-The implementation of accessing values and caring if they are set are separated.
-This should make your intent much clearer and your code easier to maintain.
+This unexceptional behaviour might not always be what you want.
+Maybe you are interested in very strict access to the values in a Map, but, and you will need to explicitly add that behaviour.
+However, the separation of accessing values and caring about whether they exist or not can be very liberating in a lot of circumstances.

+By leaning on core functionality and convention in this way, our code can get much more readable and our intent more immediately obvious.
+This lets us spend time writing behavour we want instead of boilerplate.